mbaisset/Formation_Web_Projets/README.md

 - ### Integration tests
 An example of integration test was created for cypress (toDoList.js)

-The express module is used for managing the connection to the mysql database and to send SQL request to the mysql database.
+Cypress tool is used for running integration test
 The official documentation is available here: [cypress](https://docs.cypress.io "cypress official website")